1jour1vin

 citrus fruits

-"The attack is supple and the finesse of the spices with a hint of bitterness is highly commendable.
-The citrus fruits and density of the wine are there, but the optimal use of sulfur interferes with the tasting.
-However, the exoticism of the fruit remains crisp.
-(Le Guide des Meilleurs Vins de France 2021 - RVF) Give it time to breathe so that the sulfur evaporates and gives way to its beautiful fruitiness.
+“The attack is supple, and the subtle spice notes paired with a hint of bitterness are highly commendable.
+The citrus notes and the wine’s body are present, but the excessive use of sulfur detracts from the tasting experience.
+The exotic fruit, however, remains crisp. ” (The Guide to the Best Wines of France 2021 - RVF) Give it time to breathe so that the sulfur evaporates and gives way to its beautiful fruitiness.

-Buy your Ancienne Cure wines at the best price in a private sale!
+Buy Ancienne Cure wines at the best price in a private sale!

 Rated site